How to Choose the best Softbox for you!

 4. Set Up

 Standard Softboxes are the traditional styled softboxes that you have to assemble by inserting four or eight rods (depending on the shape of softbox you have) into the softbox’s outer shell, and then insert the other end of the rods into the speed ring located at the centre of the softbox.
-Standard Softboxes are good for use in permanent studios, where they can be set up once, and then left fully assembled as they’re not the easiest to continually assemble and disassemble.
+Standard Softboxes are good for use in permanent studios, where they can be set up once, and then left fully assembled as they’re not the easiest to assemble and disassemble in a hurry.
 Here is a video to show how to assemble a standard strip softbox:

-If you would like to use your softbox on the go and keep putting up and taking it down, then a Easy Open Softboxes are the best option for you.
+If you would like to use your softbox on the go, then a Easy Open Softboxes are the best option for you.
 They feature an opening mechanism like that of an umbrella.
 Simply rest the softbox on the floor (speedring-down) and then push the runner down along the shaft, until the runner locks into place.
 Once the main body of the umbrella has been set up, then simply attach the diffusers (and also grid if required) using the Velcro tabs located around the inner perimeter of the softbox.

 Here is a video to show how to assemble an easy open softbox:

 So, if you’re a photographer who is continually on the go, then the Easy Open Softboxes would be better for you.
-If you have a permanent studio and you have the room the leave your softboxes assembled, then a Standard Softboxes would be fine, as it will save you a bit of money.
+If you have a permanent studio and you have the room to leave your softboxes assembled, then a standard softbox would be fine and will save some money over the Easy Open range.

 5. Diffusion